 - For the next year, I’m mostly looking to develop my skills and expend further my knowledge in the field of corporate social responsibility and sustainability for the oil, gas and mining industry.

-- Developing more experience in Project Management and team management.
+- Developing more experience in Project Management and team management, although looking into reducing overtime and stress.

-- More traveling for work including one trip in Canada and few trips abroad.
+- More traveling for work including one trip in Canada and few trips abroad, hopefully!

-- Looking into investing in a investment property (long term goal of financial independence).
+- Still looking into investing in an investment property or another appreciating (long term goal of financial independence).

 Friends & Family:

-- I kept writing in my blog for the entire year.
+- I kept the discipline of writing in my blog for the entire year.
 Less in the second half of the year because I lacked time.
+Most of the writing were about travel.

 - I stayed in good contact with my family and my closest friends.
 I could visit my friends in Quebec.